boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 param Threshold: nat32 = 10000 // Application parameter, can be modified in the binary

 /// Calculates the average of the latest values in every tick
-/// Values outside a fixed threshold are ignore. activity SlidingAverage (value: nat32) (average: nat32)
+/// Values outside a fixed threshold are ignored. activity SlidingAverage (value: nat32) (average: nat32)
     var buf: rb.RingBuffer = rb.initialise()
     repeat